 This module will introduce you to the core elements of writing fiction, poetry, scripts and creative non-fiction.
 These will include narrative structure, characterisation, dialogue, editing, and the revision of text.
 You’ll also look at a range of different genres and styles of writing.

-Questioning the Canon
+Reimagining the Literary Canon

 Writing and Editing